homieiot/homie-esp8266/docs/quickstart/getting-started.md

-This *Getting Started* guide assumes you have an ESP8266 board with an user-configurable LED, and an user programmable button, like a NodeMCU DevKit 1.0, for example.
+This *Getting Started* guide assumes you have an ESP8266 board with a user-configurable LED, and a user programmable button, like a NodeMCU DevKit 1.0, for example.
 These restrictions can be lifted (see next pages).

 To use Homie for ESP8266, you will need: